aligungr/UERANSIM/README.md

 ## Supporting

-UERANSIM is the first and currently only open source project that implements 5G-SA UE and RAN.
-Commercial alternatives of this software cost hundreds of thousands of dollars.
 You can support this free and open source software by:

 - Donating on [Open Collective](https://opencollective.com/UERANSIM)
 - Starring our GitHub repository,